darkeclipz/graphs/README.md

 #### Topological

-The `Topological` object will sort a directed acyclid graph (DAG) in topological order.
+The `Topological` object will sort a directed acyclic graph (DAG) in topological order.
 The constructor requires a `Digraph` object.

 The `Topological` object contains the following methods: